taeke/WD/README.md

 World Domination
 ==
 World Domination a name i made up for an old board game we all know.
-I didn't want to use the orginally name because it is probably copyrighted and don't want any problems with it.
+I didn't want to use the orginall name because it is probably copyrighted and don't want any problems with it.
 But if i tell you it is played on a board with a picture of a world map, you have to place pieces which stand for armies on countries, dices are use when you attack another player and you win if you conquer the world.
 You